-It’s no doubt now that free speech gives us the protection of belief, but it also does something else very similar.
+It’s no doubt now that free speech gives us the protection aspect, but it also does something else very similar.

 It stops the government from destroying opposing views.

 In Mao’s China, the average person was indoctrinated with a set of beliefs from early schooling ages.
-They never were shown alternative viewpoints, and thus, never were able to challenge the governments narrative.
+They were never shown alternative viewpoints,.
+Because of this, they never were able to challenge the government’s narrative.

-That can never happen in a free society.
-Simply because, anyone that questions some of the government education material could quickly research the information on the internet.
+That can never happen in a free speech society.
+Simply because anyone that questions some of the government education material could quickly research the information on the internet.
 They can find the errors.
-Then, they can understanding that the government is not without-fault.
+The person can debate them freely.
+Then, they can understand that the government is not without-fault.
 They are human too, and may not always be right (or truthful) on certain subjects.

 That would have been incredibly challenging to do in a society which limits freedom of thought through blocking certain websites, such as China.

-So not only does free speech protect our beliefs, it also stops the government from indoctrinating us without having any other way to research information.
+So not only does free speech protect our beliefs, it also stops the government from indoctrinating us.

-Freedom of speech gives us the ability to fact check, to research, and to disagree with the government – and to then protects us by allowing anyone to speak out against it.
+Freedom of speech gives us the ability to fact check, to research, and to disagree with the government.
+And to then protect us by allowing anyone to speak out against that government.